retypeapp/retype/faq.md

 # Your page title here
 ```

-The Front Matter section is completely optional.
+The page metadata is completely optional and typically only required when you want to override the Retype defaults.

-You can also add YAML page configuration to a separate `.yml` file, see [page config](configuration/page.md#separate-yml-configuration) options.
+You can also add page metadata into a separate `.yml` file, see [page config](configuration/page.md#separate-yml-configuration) options.